Dash-Industry-Forum/dash.js/pages/advanced/subtitles-and-captions/dvb-font-downloading.md

 If the download is successful then the font is added to the `document` interface.
 When the player is reset, or a new source is added, any added fonts are then removed from the `document`.

-The download status of a font, and the type of property descriptor used to describe the font, has an effect on display of the `<AdaptationSet>` it is related to.
+The download status of a font and the type of property descriptor used to describe the font have an effect on display of the `<AdaptationSet>` it is related to.
 Consider a situation where subtitles are set to display on load, and we have the correct entries in our MPD and TTML documents to use our hypothetical 'SubtitleDisplay' font.
 The process followed for the different property descriptors is described below.